jaymaki1988/azure-network-protocols/README.md

 <img src="https://i.imgur.com/VgxlaDj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once wireshark is open, click on the fin icon on the top left to start capturing packets.
+Once Wireshark is open, click on the fin icon on the top left to start capturing packets.
 This will show all the activity on the virtual machine.
 Click in the search bar near the blue ribbon and type "icmp".
 This will now show traffic from icmp which there shouldn't be any traffic. icmp is what track the ping command.
 Minimize VM1 and go to Azure.
 Go to Vitrual Machines and click on VM2.
 Under the "Networking section", copy the Private IP address.
 Go back to VM1 and go to Windows Search bar and search for "Powershell" and open it.
 </p>
 <br />